WebAssembly/spec/spectec/test-prose/TEST.md

   - the defined type C.TYPES[x] exists.
   - The :ref:`expansion <aux-expand-deftype>` of C.TYPES[x] is the composite type (ARRAY (mut zt)).
   - $unpack(zt) is numtype or the value type $unpack(zt) is vectype.
-  - the data type C.DATAS[y] exists.
+  - the data segment C.DATAS[y] exists.
   - C.DATAS[y] is OK.

 Instr_ok/array.get